Directed by Joss Whedon

-- Foreshadowing: Buffy is reassured after defeating the vampire gang that college will be just like high school after all.
+- Buffy is reassured after defeating the vampire gang that college will be just like high school after all.
 "At least we know what to expect."
-Cue an escaping vampire mook being tasered by camouflaged men in balaclavas toting heavy firepower.
+Cue the escaping vampire (Tom) mook being tasered by camouflaged men in balaclavas toting heavy firepower.

 - For the next episode — Giles asks Buffy, "The evil is this way?"
 She replies, "My room is."

-- Game Face: Sunday doesn't even bother using hers...until Buffy starts to kick her ass.
+- Game Face: Sunday doesn't even bother using hers, except to threaten an underling... until Buffy starts to kick her ass.

-- Heroic BSOD: College life is taking it's toll on Buffy and with her friends busy, she a bit unfocused which allows Sunday, whom Buffy could easily defeat, to get an advantage over her the first time.
+- Heroic BSoD: College life is taking it's toll on Buffy and with her friends busy, she's a bit unfocused which allows Sunday, whom Buffy could easily defeat, to get an advantage over her the first time.
 Second time, after Buffy done some soul searching (and especially when her class protector award is broken), not so much.

-- Hypocritical Humor: Loads of this from Buffy — e.g. saying "I've gotta stay sharp" while missing a vampire sneaking up behind her, and reprimanding Giles for having an affair with a younger woman — Giles politely avoids bringing up Angel.
+- Hypocritical Humor: Loads of this from Buffy — e.g. saying "I've gotta stay sharp" while missing the vampire she was expecting sneaking up behind her, and reprimanding Giles for having an affair with a younger woman — Giles politely avoids bringing up Angel.

 - Improvised Weapon: Buffy swats one vampire with a tennis racket — the blow breaks off the handle, forming a perfect stake.